GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - The resource section's information is presented using Bootstrap's .table-striped and .table-light classes.
 - The links to other webpages on the resources page are dark blue, as are the PDF file download links.
 - Elements which have square corners (e.g. buttons) have been rounded to slighty soften the overall look.
-- Bootstrap is used throughout, for the convenience of it's prebuilt components which can be readily modified to suit, and for it's grid and sizing systems.
+- Bootstrap is used throughout, both for the convenience of it's prebuilt components which can be readily modified to suit, and for it's grid and sizing systems.

 Overall, I am most happy with the design and layout at small and medium screen sizes, and I think it looks best at these sizes.
 In future I may add more elements that appear near the viewport edges on large screen sizes.